 The National Assembly convened on 9 April at 10 am, but PTI legislators once again acted obstructively.
 Apparently, Khan had instructed his party members to delay things.
 They held hours-long speeches, while opposition members demanded that voting begin.

 The Supreme Court stepped in again.
 Around 11 pm, journalists reported it would start hearing a contempt-of-court case against the National Assembly’s speaker if the vote was not conducted as ordered.
 Next, the speaker, a PTI member, resigned and asked an opposition politician to take over.
 The vote of no confidence began three minutes after midnight, and eight minutes later, Khan was no longer prime minister.

-The Supreme Court deserves praise for insisting on democratic checks and balances and reinforcing the rule of law (see my essay on rape-victims’ access to the judiciary on www.dandc.eu).
+The Supreme Court deserves praise for insisting on democratic checks and balances and reinforcing the rule of law (see my contribution on www.dandc.eu).
 It resolved the constitutional crisis, but the political crisis lingers on.
 The National Assembly has elected Shehbaz Sharif as the new prime minister.
 The strength of the coalition of eleven parties remains to be seen.

 Khan has lost his parliamentary majority, but has rallied masses of elite supporters in the cities.
 Indeed, Sharif belongs to the kind of political dynasty that Khan always agitated against.
 Sharif’s elder brother, Nawaz, served as prime minister three times, but was never able to complete his term.